-The water pump is called upon to flow the coolant through the engine (the heat source) where it can pick up excess heat and transport it to the radiator (heat exchanger).
+Your water pump is called upon to flow the coolant through the engine (the heat source) where it can pick up excess heat and transport it to the radiator (heat exchanger).
 Then, the radiator tubes and fins (the heat sinks) transfer the heat to the air.
 This transfer should be done as effectively as possible with low power loss and with high pressure and flow.

-The flow from the water pump meets the radiator, the thermostat or the restrictor, which pressurizes the water in the engine [in addition to the pressure created by the expansion of water] to keep the boiling point in the motor as high as possible.
+The flow from the water pump meets the radiator, the thermostat, or the restrictor, which pressurizes the water in the engine [in addition to the pressure created by the expansion of water] to keep the boiling point in the motor as high as possible.
 This pressure also pushes the coolant against the radiator tube walls to improve heat dissipation.
 The pressure shrinks down the steam bubbles that may be present in the casting imperfections especially over the combustion chambers and the exhaust ports.

 THE MECHANICS OF COOLANT FLOW in I.C.
 Engines

 This drawing illustrates the importance of pressure in the cooling system.
 Notice that boiling is not necessarily a problem.
 It is when the temperature reaches the nucleate point that vapor bubbles explode.
 Since steam does not gather heat as efficiently as water, the surfaces above the combustion chambers will not cool properly, and the engine may experience pre-ignition.
 The forces dissipated by the explosions can create cracks and blown head gaskets.
-At the same time, the ECU will retard the timing, and it will modify the fuel delivery reducing power and fuel efficiency.
+At the same time, the ECU will retard the timing, and it will modify the fuel delivery curve, reducing power and fuel efficiency.